saashub-it/qoq/packages/cli/README.md

 ## Rationale

-To keep high code quality and simplicity of both CI and git hooks usage of different static code analysis tools we created QoQ CLI.
-It orchestrates different tools with minimal config to bring execution of everything You need by 3 simple commands:
+To maintain high code quality and simplify the use of static code analysis tools in both CI and Git hooks, we created **QoQ CLI**.
+It orchestrates multiple tools with minimal configuration, allowing you to run everything you need with just three simple commands:

-- `qoq --check` to check Your code, typically in CI lint step or prepush hook
+- `qoq --check` – Runs a full code check, typically used in the CI lint step or pre-push hook.
-- `qoq staged` to check staged changes, typically in precommit hook
+- `qoq staged` – Checks only staged changes, typically used in the pre-commit hook.
-- `qoq --fix` to fix findings where possible, typically user triggered after hooks and/or CI failure to correct things asap
+- `qoq --fix` – Fixes issues where possible, typically triggered manually after hooks or a CI failure to quickly correct problems.

+With **QoQ CLI**, keeping your code clean and compliant is easier than ever.

 ## Install